-When Should We See An Infertility Specialist?
+When Should You See an Infertility Specialist?

 Should you see an infertility specialist?

-One of the most frequent questions we get from couples who are trying to conceive is: “When should I see my doctor”? and “When should I make an appointment with an infertility specialist (reproductive endocrinologist)”?
+One of the most frequent questions we get from couples who are trying to conceive is: “When should I see my doctor”? and “When should I make an appointment with an infertility specialist (Reproductive Endocrinologist)”?

 The first step is to go and see your general Ob-Gyn doctor as soon as you think about trying to get pregnant for a preconception visit and find out what you can do to improve your chances of having a healthy pregnancy.